OmegaPhi115/Draconic-Evolution-Reactor-Controller/README.md

-This program is a rewrite of acidjazz's code to make it work in 1.12.2
+This program is a rewrite of acidjazz's code to make it work in 1.12.2 link to the original: https://github.com/acidjazz/drmon

 ![](examples/2.jpg)